| Introduction In the implementation of any educational plan, programme

 taking into consideration the financial burden imposed by

+the labour intensive use of staff.
 It is difficult to find additional sources of financing,

 given the great variety of sources already used in most countries.